MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/infrastructure-management/install-your-platform-instance/installation-overview.md

 ## Steps to setup Community Training platform

-Once you have decided your preferred endpoint and login type, follow the steps below to setup and install Microsoft Community Training for your organization:
+Once you have decided your preferred endpoint and login type, follow the steps below to setup and install Community Training for your organization:

 **Step 1:** [**Get an Azure subscription**](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/)